In the unfortunate event that a person has passed away, there are three things that must be done in the first few days:

 If the death has been reported to the Procurator Fiscal they must give permisson before registering the death.

 You can register the death if you are a relative, a witness to the death, a hospital administrator or the person making arrangements with the funeral directors.

 You can use the "Register a Death" page on the gov.uk website that will guide you through the process.
 This will also explain the registration process for Scotland.

 Arrange the funeral

 The funeral can usually only take place after the death is registered.
 Most people use a funeral director, though you can arrange a funeral yourself.

 Choose a funeral director who's a member of the following:

 - Society of Allied and Independent Funeral Director

 These organisations have codes of practice - they must give you a price list when asked.

 Some local councils run their own funeral services, for example for non-religious burial.
-The British HUmanist Association can also help with non-regilious funerals.
+The British Humanist Association can also help with non-religious funerals.